byexamples/byexample/docs/contrib/how-to-hook-to-events-with-concerns.md

-# How to hook to events with Concerns
+# How to Hook to Events with Concerns

 There are three different ways in which ``byexample`` can be extended: